Lasya1lasya/House-Market-Analysis-Dashboard/README.md

 | Average Square Meters (sqm) by Region | Compares average property sizes across regions to evaluate space vs price trends. |
 | Average Difference: Offer vs Purchase Price | Shows the typical difference between offered and final prices, indicating negotiation gaps or premiums. |

+## Key Insights / Findings – House Market Analysis Dashboard

+This Power BI dashboard analyzes the housing market using Google BigQuery as the data source.
+The key findings from the analysis are as follows:

+Offered Price vs Purchase Price: Both offered prices and purchase prices are gradually increasing, indicating a steadily rising housing market.

+Median Sales Price by Region: Jutland has the highest median sales price, highlighting it as a premium market region.

+Last 12 Months Sales: The total sales value over the last year amounts to 14 billion, with 4,108 units sold, showing significant market activity.

+Sales by Region: Zealand records the highest number of sales, indicating a region with strong demand.

+Average Property Duration: Most houses are occupied by residents for 2–16 years on average, reflecting typical ownership duration.

+Average Difference: Offered vs Purchase Price: There is a measurable gap between offered prices and final purchase prices, providing insights into negotiation trends in the market.

+Optional GitHub Enhancements

+Add screenshots of each visualization in an /Images/ folder and referen

 ## Tools & Technologies